Skip to content

 Cooking Method Oven-baked Simmered on stovetop or slow cooker

-Cookware Oven-safe casserole dish Pot, dutch oven or slow cooker
+Cookware Oven-safe casserole dish Pot or slow cooker

 Final Thoughts